g-vallejo/g-vallejo.github.io/README.md

 I'm a PhD candidate at [UniMelb](https://cis.unimelb.edu.au/research/artificial-intelligence/research/Natural-Language-Processing), very fortunate to be advised by [Lea Frermann](https://www.frermann.de/) and [Tim Baldwin](https://people.eng.unimelb.edu.au/tbaldwin/index.html).
-My thesis focuses on exploring ways to automatically find biases in news articles.
+My thesis focuses on exploring ways to automatically find biases in the narrative of news articles.
 I consider myself a computational linguist, who likes to dance, read and discuss about general things.
 I love the idea of combining languages and computer science, therefore NLP is one of my passions.

 ### Work experience
 My (current) main interest is fairness in news data.
 But I like to keep an eye in many other topics like: automatic fact checking (afc), question answering, generation.
 Dialogue systems will be probably my first love for ever.

-Before my PhD, I worked as a researcher at UKP at the TU Darmstadt.
+Before my PhD, I worked as a researcher in the UKP Lab at the TU Darmstadt.
 Prior to that, I was a machine learning consultant at Novatec GmbH, a company with headquarters in Leinfelden Germany.
 There, I worked on prototyping solutions for different clients and helping with the design of workshops and lectures about machine learning.
 Previous to that I interned for several companies, including Mercedes Benz in Germany and in CA, USA, Sony Deutschland GmbH and Compart AG in Böblingen Germany.
-For more details see my cv [here](CV_102023.pdf).
+For more details see my cv [here](CV_042024.pdf).

 ### News
 <ul>